AMD-OSX/AMD_Vanilla/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug with the patches
+about: Report a bug with the patches.
+NOT for support questions.
 title: ''
 labels: ''
 assignees: ''